Takaiva/hexlet-editor/README.md

-# Hexlet Editor
+# Runit

 [![On Push](https://github.com/hexlet/hexlet-editor/workflows/On%20Push/badge.svg?branch=main)](https://github.com/hexlet/hexlet-editor/actions)

 ## About

-Hexlet-editor is an environment for writing and executing code that will be actively used on all Hexlet platforms.
+Runit is an environment for writing and executing code that will be actively used on all Hexlet Rus Ltd platforms.
 The closest counterpart is the repl.it service.
 The backend is developed in NestJS and TypeScript, the frontend uses React.

 Tasks: